If you have moved to the Netherlands and are looking to date, there are several ways to meet single expats and potentially find your soul mate.

 Try online dating

 The popularity of dating apps and websites has changed the global dating game; creating a wider opportunity to meet new people, wherever you are in the world.
 And thankfully, the Netherlands is no exception.
-Just like in other European countries, online dating is becoming the norm.
+Just like in other European countries, online dating is becoming the norm for women and for men.

 Join Meetup groups and events